ekirira22/fish_problem/README.md

         For example, given the arrays A = [4, 3, 2, 1, 5] and B = [0, 1, 0, 0, 0], the function should return 4, as four fishes
         (4,2,1,5) will stay alive.

-    ALGORITHM
+## ALGORITHM

+        0. Create a function that receives both arrays, define a counter and a list of fishes headed upstream
-        1. Iterate through the second array to see if any fish is moving in opposite direction. i.e check A against B
+        1. Iterate through the second array to see if any fish is moving in opposite direction.
+        2. Store the fish moving upstream in an array us if B[i] == 0
+        3. If the fish is moving downstream, check the last element that was added to us.
+It will either eat the fish or be eaten
+        4. Implement a while loop to continuously check.
+If the last fish appended in us eats the current fish.
+            Increment the counter, if it is eaten, pop the appended fish and the while loop checks again against last fish in upstream fish until the condition is fulfilled
+        5. Return the difference between original length of fishes passed and eaten fish